Study Support Services

 If you would like to join our team of tutors and mentors on a self-employed basis, please get in touch via email with your CV and relevant experience at hello@aspacetothrive.com

 We are currently looking for practitioners for the roles listed above.
 Work is on a subcontracting basis and paid at an hourly rate.
-You will need to be registered as self-employed and have a UTR number or willing to be registered.
+You will need to be registered as self-employed and have a UTR number, or be willing to be registered.

 It would be beneficial to have experience working with Higher Education students; however, it is not a definitive requirement.
 We will consider your application if you meet the qualifications threshold.